tsleng93/SchoolReopeningStrategies/README.md

 To generate the underlying data and plots for Supplementary Figure 5, users should run the code 'suppfigure_K.m'.

-# Quantifying within-school SARS-CoV transmission
+# ReadMe - Quantifying within-school SARS-CoV transmission

+The model code is written in Matlab, and has been tested on Matlab 2019a.
+No non-standard hardware is required to run the model code.

 Relevant scripts and functions are contained in the subfolder 'FittedModel'.
+By downloading this subfolder, a user will be able to run the relevant model functions.
+This download should be completed in a few minutes.
 We extend the model described in 'interactingyeargroups.m' to incorporate greater aspects of realism.

 The main analyses in the paper require data not publicly available.
 However, we provide comparable data in the file 'exampleworkspace.mat'.
 In particular: